 Apr 27, 2021 Photojournal

-There are few establishments in the country that will ever see the longevity of Fort Lauderdale’s Franco & Vinnys Pizza Shack.
-Established in 1971 by Francesco “Franco” Esposito and Vincenco “Vinny” Esposito, the Italian restaurant was just over a block from the paradise of Fort Lauderdale beach.
-When you entered, the walls on the entry were filled with photographs and memories with a bar and kitchen to the right, fish tank to the right before you enter the dining area.
-It was an evening place, only open from 4-11pm.
+There are few establishments in the country that will ever match the longevity of Fort Lauderdale’s Franco & Vinny’s Pizza Shack.
+Established in 1971 by Francesco ‘Franco’ Esposito and Vincenco ‘Vinny’ Esposito, the Italian restaurant was just over a block from the paradise of Fort Lauderdale Beach.
+When you entered, the walls near the entrance were filled with photographs and memories, with a bar and kitchen to the right and a fish tank to the left, just before you entered the dining area.
+It was an evening-only spot, open from 4 to 11 p.m.

-Over the years, the brothers purchased more property around the original shop including the building that would be the Mexican Cantina for many years until it shut down during the coronavirus pandemic of 2020.
-In September 2014, Franco died of a heart attack.
+Over the years, the brothers purchased more property around the original shop, including the building that would house the Mexican Cantina for many years until it shut down during the coronavirus pandemic of 2020.
+In September 2014, Franco passed away from a heart attack.
 Years later, his brother decided it was time to go out in style.

-Before its time to close, there are guests to feed.
-Many, like myself, have no long story about years gone by, the old days, or some sentimental moment to recall which made it easier to digest the depth of love and respect this unique place held for many locals and tourists alike.
-For my friends, there were memories of sitting with the father years ago and enjoying pizza.
-For another, memories of sitting with her daughter, and soon to have more memories with another daughter as both enjoyed the last night with some Prosecco to toast Vinny’s retirement.
+Before it’s time to close, there are guests to feed.
+Many, like myself, don’t have long stories about years gone by, the old days, or sentimental moments to recall, which made it easier to understand the depth of love and respect this unique place held for both locals and tourists alike.
+For my friends, there were memories of sitting with their father years ago and enjoying pizza.
+For another, memories of sitting with her daughter, and soon to create more memories with another daughter, as both enjoyed the last night with some Prosecco to toast Vinny’s retirement.

-While many guests were locals, I heard many say they made it a point to come eat at Franco & Vinnys when they were in town.
-One guest was from Colorado and said he never missed the opportunity to stop through and was sad to see it go, but gave Vinny a big smile and said ‘thank you for all the years’.
+While many guests were locals, I heard many say they made it a point to eat at Franco & Vinny’s whenever they were in town.
+One guest, from Colorado, mentioned that he never missed the opportunity to stop by and was sad to see it go, but he gave Vinny a big smile and said, ‘Thank you for all the years.’

-The atmosphere of the final weeks was somber yet thankful.
-Certainly with all the division in our society over politics, places like this rise above those petty partisan and tribal bickers to unite people in food and drink.
+The atmosphere during the final weeks was somber yet thankful.
+Certainly, with all the division in our society over politics, places like this rise above petty partisan and tribal bickering to unite people over food and drink.
 I’ll mainly remember the root beer.
-In the final weeks, we went nearly every night to enjoy the different dishes once again or for the first time.
-Start, with a straightforward plate of spaghetti with meatballs, meat sauce and sausage.
+During those final weeks, we went nearly every night to enjoy the different dishes once again or for the first time.
+We’d start with a straightforward plate of spaghetti with meatballs, meat sauce, and sausage.

-As easy as it was to simply keep ordering the fantastic Shack special pizza (the equivalent of a Supreme anywhere), the pasta dishes were fantastic.
-The Carbonara was a favorite with my friends.
-They also enjoyed the Manicotti.
-The Mozzarella sticks were delectable.
-And the deserts were never a disappointment, but without a doubt the Tiramisu was delicious every time.
+As easy as it was to simply keep ordering the fantastic Shack Special pizza (the equivalent of a Supreme anywhere), the pasta dishes were equally fantastic.
+The Carbonara was a favorite among my friends, and they also enjoyed the Manicotti.
+The mozzarella sticks were delectable, and the desserts were never a disappointment.
+Without a doubt, the Tiramisu was delicious every time.

-To the end, Vinny was still checking on his guests.
+Until the end, Vinny was still checking on his guests.
 He wanted to make sure everything was just right.
-I’m honored to say I’ll never forget when he came to our table weeks before close and served us slices fresh out of the oven.
+I’m honored to say I’ll never forget when he came to our table weeks before closing and served us slices fresh out of the oven.
 It had a quality of generosity not commonly found in restaurants anymore.
-Vinny was a straight-forward talker when he visited with you and seemed to know precisely when to get back to the grind of the kitchen for other guests.
+Vinny was a straightforward talker when he visited with you and seemed to know precisely when to get back to the grind of the kitchen for other guests.

-And as the clock neared 10pm on that final night we all gathered around to watch as Vinny prepared the last pizza his place would serve and showed us all what hard and steady work brings together, a strong sense of family, community and respect.
+As the clock neared 10 p.m. on that final night, we all gathered around to watch as Vinny prepared the last pizza his place would serve and showed us all what hard and steady work brings together: a strong sense of family, community, and respect.
 Good job, Mr. Esposito.
-You made a great legacy for yourself and went out in style.
+You created a great legacy for yourself and went out in style.

 Jun 4, 2020 Photojournal

-I’ve attended many protests in my life but only a few have turned to chaos.
-In Fort Lauderdale, a protest was held in Bubier Park at the corner of Andrews and Las Olas, a very prominent street in Fort Lauderdale’s downtown area with high end shops and at the base of a new high rise condominium building.
-Bubier Park has an entertainment complex with amphitheater and large field for events.
+I’ve attended many protests in my life, but only a few have turned into chaos.
+In Fort Lauderdale, a protest was held at Bubier Park, located at the corner of Andrews Avenue and Las Olas Boulevard—a very prominent street in the city’s downtown area, lined with high-end shops and situated at the base of a new high-rise condominium building.
+Bubier Park features an entertainment complex with an amphitheater and a large field for events.
 It is directly across from the NSU Art Museum.

-Previously, the protest was planned for the Lauderhill area of Fort Lauderdale but apparently permits were denied and this was the next option.
+Initially, the protest was planned for the Lauderhill area of Fort Lauderdale, but apparently, permits were denied, and this became the next available option.

 Tags: Protests